Illinois Secure Choice Retirement Savings Program Is for Businesses With 5+ Employees

 Many Americans find themselves financially unprepared for their non-working retirement years.
 In response, states such as Illinois have established their own retirement plans.

-What is Secure Choice?
+What Is Secure Choice?

 Secure Choice is a Roth individual retirement account (IRA) intended to help the 1.2 million workers in the Prairie State who lack access to employer-sponsored retirement plans.